MosesSupposes/Purescript-By-Example/text/chapter10.md

      data Tree a = Leaf a | Branch (Tree a) (Tree a)
      ```

      Derive `Encode` and `Decode` instances for this type using `purescript-foreign-generic`, and verify that encoded values can correctly be decoded in PSCi.
+Hint: This requires a [Generic Instance](https://github.com/paf31/24-days-of-purescript-2016/blob/master/11.markdown#deriving-generic-instances), also see previous section on "Instance Dependencies", and finally, search the web for "eta-expansion" if you encounter recursion issues during testing.
  1. (Difficult) The following `data` type should be represented directly in JSON as either an integer or a string:

      ```haskell